PADL/FlutterSwift/README.md

 Android-specific source is in [Examples/counter/android/app/src/main](Examples/counter/android/app/src/main).

-That this build tooling is somewhat inconvenient is a known issue and we plan to improve it in the future.
+That the tooling here is somewhat inconvenient is a known issue and we plan to improve it in the future.

 ### Embedded Linux